 - 7.0 The purpose of the Construction Management Plan is to describe the measures that will be implemented to ensure that all construction related environmental effects are avoided, minimised, or managed in accordance with the conditions of these resource consents and engineering / environmental best practice. - 7.1 The objectives of the CMP are to: - a.
 Avoid and / or minimise the magnitude of the adverse effects generated during the construction activities and / or works authorised by these resource consents; and - b.
-Provide clarity as to how the Proposal is to be constructed by setting out the: - .
+Provide clarity as to how the Proposal is to be constructed by setting out the: - i.
 Construction methodology that is to be employed to construct the Proposal; and - ii.
-Staging, timing, duration and monitoring of construction works and / or activities; and - i.
+Staging, timing, duration and monitoring of construction works and / or activities; and - iii.
 Measures that are to be applied, and when they are to be applied, to minimise the effects of the construction activities and / or works authorised by these resource consents.
-These measures shall include: - A requirement that all construction works / activities be in accordance with the Canterbury Regional Council's ESCG (2007); - Measures necessary to provide for stormwater disposal and sediment removal;

-- The inclusion and / or maintenance of a vegetated strip (or other treatment system supported by the ESCG) between all areas of earthworks and water courses / water bodies / water races; - Controls on the siting of stockpiles to avoid sediment-entrained runoff entering water races / water courses / water bodies and to reduce the risk of fugitive dust emissions; - Measures to avoid the entrainment of oil, fuels or any other hazardous substances in stormwater, with particular emphasis on re-fuelling areas and repair areas; and - Requirements regarding the stabilisation and maintenance of all construction site entrances associated with the Proposal from public roads; and - Measures to ensure the appropriate level of mitigation of the adverse amenity effects of construction on those living adjacent to the storage facility, particularly in terms of separation and/or screening of construction staging areas/depots and dust effects. - The means by which stakeholders are to be kept informed of the construction works / activities being undertaken by the consent holder and/or its contractor(s).

-7.2 The CMP shall contain the following sections:

-- Purpose and Scope

-- Personnel, Team Structure, Contact Details and Responsibilities.
-This will include the 24-hour contact details for the following personnel:

-- i.
-The administrator of the complaints register required in condition 7.0; and

-- ii.
-The Liaison Officer appointed in accordance with condition 7.3;

-- c.
-Environmental Policy and Environmental Management System:

-- Resource Consent and Building Consent Requirements;

-- Accidental Discovery Protocol (that accords with conditions 19.0 and 19.1 of Resource Consent LUC16/0067 and LUC17/0122);

-- f.
-Environmental Management Sub-Plans including, as a minimum, the following plans:

-- Erosion and Sediment Control Plan;

-- ii.
-Hazardous Substances Spill Management Plan;

-- iii.
-Noise & Vibration Management Plan;

-- iv.
-Waste Management Plan;
+These measures shall include: - A requirement that all construction works / activities be in accordance with the Canterbury Regional Council's ESCG (2007); - Measures necessary to provide for stormwater disposal and sediment removal; - The inclusion and / or maintenance of a vegetated strip (or other treatment system supported by the ESCG) between all areas of earthworks and water courses / water bodies / water races; - Controls on the siting of stockpiles to avoid sediment-entrained runoff entering water races / water courses / water bodies and to reduce the risk of fugitive dust emissions; - Measures to avoid the entrainment of oil, fuels or any other hazardous substances in stormwater, with particular emphasis on re-fuelling areas and repair areas; and - Requirements regarding the stabilisation and maintenance of all construction site entrances associated with the Proposal from public roads; and - iv.
+The means by which stakeholders are to be kept informed of the construction works / activities being undertaken by the consent holder and/or its contractor(s). - 7.2 The CMP shall contain the following sections: - a.
+Purpose and Scope - b.
+Personnel, Team Structure, Contact Details and Responsibilities.
+This will include the 24-hour contact details for the following personnel: - The administrator of the complaints register required in condition 7.0; and - ii.
+The Liaison Officer appointed in accordance with condition 7.3; - c.
+Environmental Policy and Environmental Management System; - d.
+Resource Consent and Building Consent Requirements; - e.
+Accidental Discovery Protocol (that accords with conditions 19.0 and 19.1 of Resource Consent LUC16/0067 and LUC17/0122); - f.
+Environmental Management Sub-Plans including, as a minimum, the following plans: - i.
+Erosion and Sediment Control Plan; - ii.
+Hazardous Substances Spill Management Plan; - iii.
+Noise & Vibration Management Plan; - iv.
+Waste Management Plan; - v.

-- v.
 Works in the River Management Plan;

 - vi.
 Smoke Management Plan;

 - vii.
 Dust Management Plan; and

 - viii.
 Contaminated Land Remediation Action Plan;

 - g.
 Construction Methodology;

 - h.
 Training and Induction of Contractors and their Staff;

 - i.
 Subcontractor Management;

-- Monitoring and Site Inspections;
+- j.
+Monitoring and Site Inspections;

 - k.- Conformance and Corrective / Preventative Actions;

 - I. Meetings Frequency and Purpose; and

-- Environmental Systems Reviews.
+- m.
+Environmental Systems Reviews.